userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 ### 4.3 Set the Target Pose Position

-1. **The remote-controlled robot reaches the target point.**
+1. **Remote robot to the target point**
-   </br>After successful startup of the positioning, remotely control the robot to the target point that the customer wants to set.
-Ensure that the center of R1 is at least 45 cm away from the obstacles.
+   </br>After the positioning is successfully started, remotely control the robot to the target point you set.
+Ensure that the center of R1 is at least 45 cm away from obstacles.

 2. **Record the pose information**
-   </br>For each target point reached by remote control, record the pose information of that position.
+   </br>Every time the robot reaches the target point, record the robot pose information at that position.

    ```Bash
    - Translation: [3.280, -0.743, 0.008]
    - Rotation: in Quaternion [0.000, -0.004, -0.147, 0.989] # x y z w
    ```

 3. **Update the script for sending navigation target point information**

+    Repeat the above steps.
+After recording the pose information of all target points, update them to the navigation target point script.</br>

-    </br>The script example is as follows:
+    The script example is as follows:

     ```
     point_nav.py